lspahija/blizzardberry/README.md

 - deploy to vercel

 ## Later on
+- make chatbot design super customizable so app owners can make it look like their app
 - add automated end-to-end test suite so we can introduce new features without breaking existing functionality.
 Use Playwright for this.
 [Grok thread](https://grok.com/share/bGVnYWN5_82a58179-e019-4507-a75b-59c398539835)
 - minify and obfuscate chatbot.js code
 - stream LLM responses to the frontend. (maybe by getting vanilla js version of useChat working?) (ai-sdk currently only support react, vue, svelte and solid)